cjtessler/MATH3733-SP22/docs/Project-1.md

 Enter your annual salary: 120000
 Enter the percent of your salary to save, as a decimal: .10 Enter the cost of the home: 100000
-Enter the necessary down payment, as a decimal: .20 Enter the annual rate of return, as a decimal: 0.04
+Enter the necessary down payment percent, as a decimal: .25 Enter the annual rate of return, as a decimal: 0.04
 It will take 183 months to save for the down payment.
 ```